Discrete Morse functions from lexicographic orders: Lexicographic discrete Morse functions

 Each fibre $e^{-1}(F_k)$ will have at most one critical cell, as described next.

 \begin{thm} Each facet contributes at most one critical cell.
-The set of faces in $F_k \setminus (\cup_{i<k} F_i)$ includes a critical cell exactly when the attachment of $F_k$ changes the homotopy type of the complex, i.e. when every vertex in $F_k$ belongs to at least one of the intervals in $I(F_k)$. \end{thm} \proof If some node is not in any minimal skipped interval of $F_k$, then the minimal rank such node $v$ is a cone point in $F_k \cap (\cup_{i<k} F_i)$ and is used to match faces including $v$ with those excluding $v$, so $F_k \setminus (\cup_{i<k} F_i )$ has no critical cells.
-In this case, the complex $F_1 \cup \cdots \cup F_k$ of faces belonging to one of the first $k$ facets collapses onto $F_1\cup \cdots \cup F_{k-1}$, so the homotopy type is unchanged.
-If every node in $F_k$ belongs to at least one of its minimal skipped intervals, then our acyclic matching has a single critical cell comprised of the minimal ranks of the $J$-intervals.
+The set of faces in $F_k \setminus (\cup_{i<k} F_i)$ includes a critical cell exactly when the attachment of $F_k$ changes the homotopy type of the complex, i.e. when every vertex in $F_k$ belongs to at least one of the intervals in $J(F_k)$. \end{thm} \proof If some node is not in any minimal skipped interval of $F_k$, then the minimal rank such node $v$ is a cone point in $F_k \cap (\cup_{i<k} F_i)$ and is used to match faces including $v$ with those excluding $v$, so $F_k \setminus (\cup_{i<k} F_i )$ has no critical cells.
+If every node is in a minimal skipped interval of $F_k$ but some node is not in any $J$-interval, again we obtain a complete acyclic matching on $e^{-1}(F_k)$.
+In either case, the complete acyclic matching on $e^{-1}(F_k)$ implies that the complex $F_1 \cup \cdots \cup F_k$ of faces belonging to one of the first $k$ facets collapses onto $F_1\cup \cdots \cup F_{k-1}$, so the homotopy type is unchanged.
+If every node in $F_k$ belongs to at least one of its $J$-intervals, then our acyclic matching has a single critical cell comprised of the minimal ranks of the $J$-intervals.
 Thus, exactly one Morse number changes, implying that the reduced Euler characteristic changes and hence the homotopy type also must change.
 Alternatively, one may apply the next proposition. \EOP

 \begin{cor} When $F_j$ contributes a critical cell, then the dimension of the critical cell is one less than the number of $J$-intervals for $F_j$. \end{cor}

 The following proposition follows from a similar argument to our proof of Theorem ~\ref{filter_match} (though this was not the approach of Billera and Hetyei).
 That is, one may give an acyclic matching on each $F_j \cap (\cup_{i<j} F_i)$ such that (1) $F_j \cap (\cup_{i<j} F_i)$ has no critical cells when $F_j \setminus (\cup_{i<j} F_i )$ has no critical cells, and (2) otherwise, the critical cells in $F_j \cap (\cup_{i<j} F_i)$ are the proper faces of the unique critical cell in $F_j \setminus (\cup_{i<j} F_i)$.